 - 1) Air pollution

 - a) PM2.5 level in air.

 - b) Ozone level in air.

 - c) NATA air toxics:

 - i) Diesel particulate matter level in air.

 - ii) Air toxics cancer risk.

 - iii) Air toxics respiratory hazard index.

-- 2) Traffic proximity and volume: Amount of vehicular traffic nearby, and distance from roads.
+- Traffic proximity and volume: Amount of vehicular traffic nearby, and distance from roads.

-- 3) Lead paint indicator: Percentage of housing units built before 1960, as an indicator of potential exposure to lead. - 4) Proximity to waste and hazardous chemical facilities or sites: Number of significant industrial facilities and/or hazardous waste sites nearby, and distance from those: - a) National Priorities List (NPL) sites. - b) Risk Management Plan (RMP) Facilities. - c) Hazardous waste Treatment, Storage and Disposal Facilities (TSDFs). - 5) Wastewater discharge indicator: Proximity to toxicity-weighted wastewater discharges
+- Lead paint indicator: Percentage of housing units built before 1960, as an indicator of potential exposure to lead.

+- 4) Proximity to waste and hazardous chemical facilities or sites: Number of significant industrial facilities and/or hazardous waste sites nearby, and distance from those:

+- a) National Priorities List (NPL) sites.

+- b) Risk Management Plan (RMP) Facilities.

+- c) Hazardous Waste Treatment, Storage, and Disposal Facilities (TSDFs).

+- Wastewater discharge indicator: Proximity to toxicity-weighted wastewater discharges

-If an EJ area's exposure to the environmental indicators listed above is above the 80th percentile in the state and the federal action exacerbates any of those environmental risks, a potential disproportionate impact may occur.
-Specifically, a disproportionate impact occurs when a proposed project impacts a much higher percentage of minority and low income populations than other communities located within the project area.
-The EJ study area includes Iberia, St. Martin and St. Mary Parishes.
+If an EJ area's exposure to the environmental indicators listed previously is above the 80th percentile in the state and the Federal action exacerbates any of those environmental risks, a potential disproportionate impact may occur.
+Specifically, a disproportionate impact occurs when a proposed project impacts a much higher percentage of minority and low-income populations than other communities located within the project area.

-1.1 HISTORIC AND EXISTING CONDITIONS
+1.2 HISTORIC AND EXISTING CONDITIONS